avneet14027/FunWithTweets/README.md

 This repo consists of 3 files:
  - tweetExtract.py //extracting tweets using tweepy.Cursor()
  - tweetStreamExtract.py //extracting tweets from twitter stream
- - words.txt //words for which tweets will be extracted Using the two code files here I have demonstrated 2 different ways to achieve the task.
+ - words.txt //words for which tweets will be extracted.

+ Using the two code files here I have demonstrated 2 different ways to achieve the task.
 The code has been developed and tested using Python 2.7.12 .
 The output is a hello.txt file which is a csv consisting of S.No, TweetID, TweetText.

  ### tweetExtract.py